 - 4 ounces 1/3-fat cream cheese (4 ounces = 1/2 package)

 - 1 cup grated cotija cheese (more for topping)

 - 1/4 tsp each sea salt and ground black pepper

 - Heat a cast iron or oven-safe skillet over medium heat.
-Add 1 Tbsp olive oil, shallot and garlic.
+Add 1/2 of the olive oil (1 Tbsp as original recipe is written), and the shallot and garlic.
 Stir constantly to prevent burning.

-- Add corn, 1/4 tsp each sea salt and pepper and stir.
+- Add corn, sea salt and pepper and stir.
 Cook for 5 minutes until shallots appear softened and the corn is slightly darker in color.
 Then remove from heat.

-- Use additional Tbsp olive oil to lightly grease the cast iron so the dip doesn’t stick.
-Spoon dip back into the skillet and bake at 375 for 11-13 minutes or until hot and bubbly.
+- Use remaining olive oil (1 Tbsp as original recipe is written) to lightly grease the cast iron so the dip doesn’t stick.
+Spoon dip back into the skillet and bake for 11-13 minutes or until hot and bubbly.